-Should the HVAC contractors I work with still be credentialed?
+Should the Functional Testing agents or HVAC contractors I work with still be credentialed?

-A credentialed contractor is not required to install systems that are using Track A - HVAC Grading by Rater.
-However, it is recommended that a credentialed contractor still be used, or that the team is prepared to have a Functional Testing Agent (such as the project's MEP) verify those systems, at least until your Rater has used Track A long enough to ensure that your HVAC systems are consistently well-designed and properly installed.
-Only then is it recommended that you discuss with your contractors whether there's value in maintaining the credential.
-As a reminder, for any systems not using HVAC Grading and instead using Track B - HVAC Testing by Functional Testing Agent, then the Functional Testing Agent must meet all the qualifications, same as before Track A was available.
+If using Track A - HVAC Grading by Rater, it's recommended that you work with a credentialed HVAC contractor, or be prepared to have a Functional Testing Agent (such as the project's MEP) verify those systems, at least until you have used Track A long enough to ensure that the HVAC systems are consistently well-designed and properly installed.
+Only then is it recommended that you discuss with your client and contractors whether there's value in maintaining the credential.
+As a reminder, if you are not using HVAC Grading and you are using Track B - HVAC Testing by Functional Testing Agent, then the Functional Testing Agent must meet all the qualifications, same as before.